eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/datatype-reference/index.md

 #### gDay

-The lexical representation for gDay is the left truncated lexical representation for date: ---DD .
+The lexical representation for gDay is the left truncated lexical representation for date: `---DD` .
 An optional following time zone qualifier is allowed as for date.
 No preceding sign is allowed.
 No other formats are allowed.
-See also ISO 8601 Date and Time Formats (·D).
+See also ISO 8601 Date and Time Formats.

 IRI: `http://www.w3.org/2001/XMLSchema#gDay`

 #### gMonth

-The lexical representation for gMonth is the left and right truncated lexical representation for date: --MM.
+The lexical representation for gMonth is the left and right truncated lexical representation for date: `--MM`.
 An optional following time zone qualifier is allowed as for date.
 No preceding sign is allowed.
 No other formats are allowed.
-See also ISO 8601 Date and Time Formats (·D).
+See also ISO 8601 Date and Time Formats.

 IRI: `http://www.w3.org/2001/XMLSchema#gMonth`

 #### gMonthDay

-The lexical representation for gMonthDay is the left truncated lexical representation for date: --MM-DD.
+The lexical representation for gMonthDay is the left truncated lexical representation for date: `--MM-DD`.
 An optional following time zone qualifier is allowed as for date.
 No preceding sign is allowed.
 No other formats are allowed.
-See also ISO 8601 Date and Time Formats (·D).
+See also ISO 8601 Date and Time Formats.
 This datatype can be used to represent a specific day in a month.
 To say, for example, that my birthday occurs on the 14th of September ever year.

 IRI: `http://www.w3.org/2001/XMLSchema#gMonthDay`

 #### gYear

-The lexical representation for gYear is the reduced (right truncated) lexical representation for dateTime: CCYY.
+The lexical representation for gYear is the reduced (right truncated) lexical representation for dateTime: `CCYY`.
 No left truncation is allowed.
 An optional following time zone qualifier is allowed as for dateTime.
-To accommodate year values outside the range from 0001 to 9999, additional digits can be added to the left of this representation and a preceding '-' sign is allowed.
-For example, to indicate 1999, one would write: 1999.
-See also ISO 8601 Date and Time Formats (·D).
+To accommodate year values outside the range from `0001` to `9999`, additional digits can be added to the left of this representation and a preceding `-` sign is allowed.
+For example, to indicate 1999, one would write: `1999`.
+See also ISO 8601 Date and Time Formats.

 IRI: `http://www.w3.org/2001/XMLSchema#gYear`